 Scheduling your employees more effectively allows you to take better control of your labor costs and stop losing money to poor employee management.

-If you are dedicated to plugging these holes in your business that are losing you money regularly, you need to get serious about it.
+If you are dedicated to plugging these holes in your business that are causing cash flow issues, you need to get serious about it.
 Approach the problem analytically.
 Keep better records of your expenses, analyze them to see whether the return on investment makes senses, and make cuts when the ROI just doesn’t add up.

 This is especially important for newly-opened small businesses, where every penny counts and a lack of financial diligence can literally sink your company before it even has a chance to succeed.